TaikiSan21/PAMr/README.md

 data point, either from the settings or matching by time using the database file if more than one sample rate was in your data.

+* Many speed improvements - click calculations should take about half the time, and `getPgDetections` with `method='times'` will now skip over binaries that are outside of the time range of specified events

+* General naming consistency overhaul - `sr` and `db` should now be used in place of `sampleRate` and `database` wherever these were previously used, and this should be the naming convention going forward

 **0.6.8**

 * `getPgDetections` will name events with database appended for `method = 'db'` instead